Topics Map > Services > Teaching, Learning and Classrooms > Exam Management

 Issue: You're prompted to enter a password, but your instructor says there's no password required or did not provide a password.
 You’ll see this message:

-Solution: Make sure you're not using a different browser (i.e. Firefox, Chrome, etc.) to log into Blackboard – if the exam name says “Requires Respondus LockDown Browser” you must open Respondus LockDown Browser to log in to Blackboard and take the exam.
+Solution: Make sure you're not using a different browser (i.e. Firefox, Chrome, etc.) to log into Blackboard – if the test name says “Requires Respondus LockDown Browser” you must open Respondus LockDown Browser to log in to Blackboard and take the test.

 Issue: Your instructor provided a password that looks something like this - 0cfb94490c716b - but it doesn’t work in the Password prompt.

-Solution: Contact your instructor – this is a Respondus-generated internal password only instructors see, but it cannot be used to launch the exam!
-They need to change the exam settings in the Respondus LockDown Browser dashboard before any students will be able to take the exam.
+Solution: Contact your instructor – this is a Respondus-generated internal password only instructors see, but it cannot be used to launch the test!
+They need to change the test settings in the Respondus LockDown Browser dashboard before any students will be able to take the test.

-Issue: You see “This program can only be launched from a link in another browser” – you may have both Respondus LockDown Browser and ALEKS LockDown Browser installed on the same computer, OR you may have downloaded/installed Respondus LockDown Browser from a non-NDUS source.
+Issue: You see “This program can only be launched from a link in another browser” – you may have both the NDSU provided Respondus LockDown Browser and ALEKS LockDown Browser installed on the same computer, OR you may have downloaded/installed Respondus LockDown Browser from a non-NDUS source.

 Solution 1: If you see “OEM” in the error message: close the browser and open the Respondus LockDown Browser icon or app launcher without “OEM” in the name and try again.

 Issue: You see “Failed to load page.
-Error code -21, -101”, another error code or no error code, and the exam ‘freezes” or you get “kicked out” after starting the exam.
+Error code -21, -101”, another error code or no error code, and the test ‘freezes” or you get “kicked out” after starting the test.
 This was most likely caused by intermittent or temporary problems with your Internet connection.
 This can happen frequently with wireless Internet connections but can also happen with hard-wired connections.